scholacantorum/public-site/sing/index.md

   <p>The standard performing attire is either a tuxedo with a pleated shirt and a wing collar, or a specific dress selected by Schola's Wardrobe Committee.
 Singers are expected to purchase their own concert attire, but again, no singer is ever turned away for lack of funds.</p>
   </li>
   <li><b>Are there other opportunities to make music, such as small groups, solos, and so forth?</b>
-    <p>We often perform Outreach concerts (caroling, singing in schools, etc.) where singers are able to sing in small groups or ensembles.
-In addition, the Artistic Director may from time to time offer solo opportunities to members of the chorus.</p>
+    <p>Small groups or ensembles often perform Outreach concerts (caroling, singing in schools, etc.).
+Solo opportunities may also arise for members of the chorus.</p>
   </li>
   </ol>